pic

 Introduction

-2. third-party functions, and
+2. third-party functions, typically obtained from external packages.

 Notation for Functions